Create your first Java-based simulation

 Install Gatling

-This guide uses the Gatling bundle, which is accessed by downloading and extracting the following zipfile:
+This guide uses the Gatling Java SDK with Maven, which is accessed by downloading and extracting the following zipfile:

 Download Gatling